 PayAnywhere does not appear to use any deceptive marketing or sales tactics that are apparent to this reviewer.
 It looks as though the company primarily markets its service through advertising, public relations, strategic partnerships, and referrals from North American Bancard.
 However, merchants have reported similar complaints found with Square in that PayAnywhere fails to mention prior to account setup that it holds funds to mitigate risk.
 Merchants have complained that the company held large amounts of funds with no prior warning of such policies.
 Therefore, we have lowered the score of this section to reflect merchants’ sentiment that PayAnywhere’s marketing is slightly misleading when it comes to ease of use.

 As of this update, the Better Business Bureau (BBB) is showing that PayAnywhere has been accredited since August 2012 and is awarding the company an “A+” rating.
-The BBB report has seen a dramatic increase in complaints filed in the last year.
-Our last update showed 21 complaints filed in the previous 36 months, but that total has jumped to 119 in under a year.
-Out of the 119, 57 are regarding billing and collections disputes, 55 with product or service problems, five with advertising or sales issues, and two with delivery problems.
-Of the complaints, all but five have been resolved to the merchant’s satisfaction.
-Although this resolution ratio is impressive given the large increase in complaints, the complaint volume growth of nearly 500% is a very negative trend for the company.
+Our last update showed 128 complaints filed in the previous 36 months, but that total has jumped to 159 in under six months.
+Out of the 159, 69 are regarding billing and collections disputes, 78 with product or service problems, eight with advertising or sales issues, and three with delivery problems.
+Of the complaints, all but 11 have been resolved to the merchant’s satisfaction.
+Although this resolution ratio is impressive given the large increase in complaints, the complaint volume itself is troubling.
 This has prompted us to adjust the BBB’s score to a “C” for the purposes of this review.

 PayAnywhere rates as an average mobile payment processor according to our rating system.
 The service is beginning to gain ground in the mobile processing market.
 There are currently numerous reports of merchants experiencing holds, poor customer service, and fees outside of company’s stated pricing.
 Some of these fee complaints may just be a misunderstanding of charges, or confusion in the way PayAnywhere bills its fees.